top of page

 A collection of images showcasing the Millfield Allotments site, including events, plots, flowers, fruits and vegetables, and wildlife.
 Image Gallery: Events Flowers Plots Produce Wildlife

-• Association Tools | Millfield Allotments | Faversham, Kent
+• First Aid | Millfield Allotments | Faversham, Kent

-• Wildlife | Millfield Allotments | Faversham, Kent
+• Water | Millfield Allotments | Faversham, Kent

 • Plot Holder Responsibilities | Millfield Allotments | Faversham, Kent